-Alpha-gal Allergy (Red meat allergy)
+Alpha-gal Syndrome (Red meat allergy)

-Alpha-gal allergy is an allergy first described in 2009 to the alpha-gal molecule.
+Alpha-gal syndrome is an allergy first described in 2009 to the alpha-gal molecule.
 Alpha-gal (galactose- α -1,3-galactose) is a sugar molecule found in most mammals (except in people, apes, and monkeys) and can be found in products made from mammals (including some medications, cosmetics, vaccines, gelatin, and milk products).
 Allergic reactions typically occur after people eat meat from mammals that have alpha-gal or are exposed to products made from mammals.
 Symptoms can appear 3-6 hours after eating meat or exposure to products containing alpha-gal, may not occur after every exposure, and may vary from person to person.
 Common symptoms include: rash, hives, difficulty breathing, drop in blood pressure, dizziness or faintness, nausea or vomiting, and severe stomach pain.
 Alpha-gal allergies can be severe, and even life threatening.
 Both children and adults can develop alpha-gal allergy; however, most cases of alpha-gal allergy appear to be in people >50 years of age.
+In the US, growing evidence suggests that Alpha-gal syndrome may be triggered by the bite from a lone star (Amblyomma americanum) or blacklegged (Ixodes scapularis) tick.
+It is thought that these ticks carry the alpha-gal molecule in their saliva after feeding on mammalian blood.
+People that are bitten by these ticks, especially those that are bitten repeatedly, are at risk of becoming sensitized and producing the antibody (IgE) necessary to then cause allergic reactions.